ShaneBeee/SkriptSnippets/snippets/enchantment/README.md

 As of Minecraft 1.21, custom enchantments can be registered via datapacks.

+These snippets do not actually create custom enchantments, that is done in a datapack.
+These snippets merely show off how you can manage what the enchantments do in Skript.

 All of the custom enchantments here use my [**Beer**](https://github.com/ShaneBeee/Beer) datapack.
 You can obviously make your own datapack and create your own custom enchantments.
 This is strictly to show you the things you can do.